latex3/pdfresources/README.md

 Version: 0.95a, 2021-02-22

-This package is used during a testphase to load the new PDF management code of LaTeX.
+This package is used during a test phase to load the new PDF management code of LaTeX.

-The new PDF management code offers backend independant interfaces to central PDF dictionaries, tools to create annotations, form Xobjects, to embed files, and to handle PDF standards.
+The new PDF management code offers backend independent interfaces to central PDF dictionaries, tools to create annotations, form Xobjects, to embed files, and to handle PDF standards.

-The code is provided during a testphase as independant package to allow user and package authors to safely test the code.
-At a later stage it will be integrated into the LaTeX kernel (or in parts into permanent support packages) and the current testphase bundle will be removed.
+The code is provided during a test phase as independent package to allow user and package authors to safely test the code.
+At a later stage it will be integrated into the LaTeX kernel (or in parts into permanent support packages) and the current test phase bundle will be removed.

 ## Feedback
 Bug reports and feedbacks are welcome and should be made at